pietervdvn/MapComplete/Docs/SpecialInputElements.md

 34. [currency](#currency)

 ### string
-A simple piece of text
+A simple piece of text which is at most 255 characters long
 ### text
 A longer piece of text.
 Uses an textArea instead of a textField
 ### date